F-Shouter/Daily_Studies/README.md

 # Daily_Studies
-Just a few studies about HTML, CSS and MarkDown
+Just a few studies about HTML, CSS and MarkDown.